-Preceptors of all required, longitudinal, and elective rotations must maintain a learning experience description (LED).
-The LED must include a general description of the rotation and practice area, expectations or the residence, educational goals and objectives and a list of learning activities to be completed that will facilitate achieving the goals and objectives, a list of required readings, presentation requirements, and description of evaluations that must be completed by the preceptor and resident.
-The LED must be approved by the RPD/designee and entered into PharmAcademic before a resident may be enrolled in the rotation.
+Preceptors of all rotations (required, longitudinal, and elective) must maintain a Learning Experience Description (LED).
+The LED must include a general description of the rotation and practice area, expectations of the resident, educational goals and objectives evaluated, a list of learning activities to be completed that will facilitate achieving the goals and objectives, a list of required readings, presentation requirements, and description of the evaluations that must be completed by the preceptor and resident.
+The LED must be approved by the RPD or RPC and entered into PharmAcademic before a resident may be enrolled in the rotation.
 Preceptors will review the rotation LED with resident during the orientation of each rotation.